-Welcome to our range of wildlife cameras that you can view and buy below.
-These wildlife camera traps are ideal for covertly filming and photographing wildlife, especially in hard to reach areas where you cannot usually run mains power cables i.e. woodlands and fields.
+Welcome to our range of wildlife cameras and trail cameras that you can view and buy below.
+These wildlife trail camera traps are ideal for covertly filming and photographing wildlife, especially in hard to reach areas where you cannot usually run mains power cables i.e. woodlands and fields.

-Pakatak Ltd are a trusted UK distributor for the well known and popular Ltl Acorn brand of wildlife trail camera traps and accessories.
+Pakatak Ltd are a trusted UK distributor for the well known and popular Ltl Acorn brand of wildlife trail cameras and accessories.
 Ltl Acorn have manufactured an excellent range of cellular and standard trail cameras for recording high quality video footage and capturing images of wildlife.

 Vosker V200 4G LTE Cellular Trail Camera + Solar Panel – Security / Wildlife Cam£549.99 Add to basket